 “It’s just me and my mom.
 She’s a waitress.
-She has a boyfriend, that I don’t like, and they went on a vacation.
+She has a boyfriend, and I don’t like him, and they went on a vacation.
 They’re in Hermosillo, Mexico.
 That’s on the east side of Gulf of California.
 So right now I’m on my own.
 It’ll be nice when she gets back.”
 ‘If she ever gets back,’ Jeremy thought.
 ‘Why is my life so fucked up?’

 Mike had held back, letting Jeremy answer the third degree about his family situation.
 Then it was his turn.